This time we are going to visit the Chelyabinsk Higher School of Aviation. So, let’s start with its miniature.

-Let’s get to real aircrafts.
+Let’s get to the real aircraft.
 This is the Sukhoi Su-24.

-It has a bunch of warning signs and instructions on.
+It has a bunch of warning signs and instructions on it.

 “Attention!
 Check the ground pressurization connection”.

-Such planes are rather noisy so they had to increase the flight altitude for planes flying over the city.
+Such planes are rather noisy so they had to increase the minimum flight altitude for them when flying over the city.

 A line of the Tupolev Tu-134Sh.
-‘Sh’ indicateds that these planes are for navigator training.
+‘Sh’ indicates that these planes are for navigator training.